A Sicily road trip is not just a bucket-list-worthy tour. It’s an experience connecting travellers with the heart of Italy.

 It’s the warmth of its people, the beauty of nature and discovering the story of ancient history.
 It’s also the simple pleasure of balconies covered in freshly cleaned laundry in quaint narrow alleyways.

-All these experiences make Sicily the big sis of the Mediterranean.
+All these experiences make Sicily not just Italy’s most famous island but the big sis of the Mediterranean.
 A unique connector between Africa, Europe, and all things in between.
-Step into this generous land, and plan an epic Italian road trip, Sicilian-style.
+Step into this generous land, and plan an epic Italian road trip, Sicilian style.

 You Might Also Like: Discover the heart of Italy with these traditional Italian recipes by region and learn how to recreate centuries of culinary tradition at home.